Chapter 7 of 9

 What's Next: Customer Discovery

 In Playbook 02, you'll take your hypothesis out of your head and into the real world.
 You'll talk to actual customers, test your assumptions, and find out if your beliefs match reality.
+This is where the rubber meets the road—where your carefully structured hypothesis meets the messy, unpredictable world of real human beings with real opinions.

 You'll step out of the building not with a sales pitch, but with questions.
 With a hypothesis to test.
 With a scorecard to track what you learn.
+You'll conduct customer interviews using techniques designed to uncover truth rather than confirm bias.
+You'll run experiments that generate real evidence about your riskiest assumptions.
+And you'll learn to interpret results objectively, updating your Lean Canvas with each new insight.

 Score Your Opportunity